shen2255678/upload-photo-with-firebase/README.md

 # Test Run
 Just putting these basic steps to help starters:

-1.File > Open choose project folder and let android studio download supportive libraries.
+1. File > Open choose project folder and let android studio download supportive libraries.
-2.Build > Clean Project and Build > Rebuild Project
+2. Build > Clean Project and Build > Rebuild Project
-3.If everything goes alright, you can start testing 4.In case or any error, check Build and Logcat tab for details
+3. If everything goes alright, you can start testing
+4. In case or any error, check Build and Logcat tab for details

 # Permissions
 Followings are permissions required for all the mentioned features to work.